“What we don’t see, we don’t know”

 When you would look at it, it is all abuse.

-It is however ignored, as if foundlings are not important.
+It is however ignored, as if children without parental care are not important.

 Or when it is actually recognized it happens.